home Hair & Skin arrow

 Occasionally, drugs are also behind the hyperfunction.
 If the patient takes thyroid hormones, so-called thyrotoxicosis factitia, the thyroid gland often works at full speed – often even more than we would like.

-How can Hyperthyroidism be Treated?
+How can hyperthyroidism be treated?

 Hair Loss Due to Thyroid Medication

-You're treating hyperthyroidism with medications like L-thyroxine and suddenly you're suffering from hair loss?
-This is no coincidence.
-Because no matter whether thyreostatics, carbimazole, thiamazole, methyl- or propylthiouracil - all preparations against thyroid dysfunction have hair loss listed among their side effects.
+Because no matter whether thyreostatics, carbimazole, thiamazole, methyl- or propylthiouracil – all preparations against thyroid dysfunction have hair loss listed among their side effects.

 Whether for the treatment of hyperthyroidism or hypothyroidism – in principle, all drugs that interfere with thyroid metabolism should be taken with caution.
 This applies to iodides and levothyroxine as well as to amiodarone and lithium.